FunkyJustin/Userscripts-collection/README.md

 # NO LONGER MAINTAINED
-## Please go to the Greasyfork Mirror for the updated userscripts
+## Please go to the Greasy Fork Mirror for the updated userscripts

 Simply use an extension like tampermonkey or violentmonkey or whatever monkey you like and install whichever userscript you want :)